For victims of police violence, family spokespeople emerge to carry legacies, spur action

 “My sister is a minister; she’s a better speaker than I,” Johnson said, “but because she was so crippled by what happened to Oscar, she lost her total voice for almost five years, and when she finally got her voice back, now she’s all over the country speaking about police violence.”

-But he need to disseminate an accurate narrative of the loved one’s life is immediate.
+But the need to disseminate an accurate narrative of the loved one’s life is immediate.
 So people like the uncle step sorrowfully into the spotlight.

 “We know, first of all, they’re going to be criminalized,” Johnson said of victims of police brutality.
-“They’re going to be dehumanized, and what we’ve got to do is we got to recreate their life in the media space so that the media doesn’t walk away thinking that they were just somebody that should have been killed, but that they were somebody’s child, somebody’s son, daughter, brother, father or sister.”
+“They’re going to be dehumanized, and what we’ve got to do is we got to re-create their life in the media space so that the media doesn’t walk away thinking that they were just somebody that should have been killed, but that they were somebody’s child, somebody’s son, daughter, brother, father or sister.”

 Justin Blake has been referring to his nephew as “Little Jakey” in media interviews, rejecting the notion that the knife discovered on the driver’s side floorboard of Blake’s vehicle posed a threat dire enough to shoot Jacob seven times in the back.